 As an example, if your rent is £100 a week, from 5 April 2021, your new rent amount will be £101.50

-We are applying this increase after four years of decreases because we need to ensure that we can continue to invest in our homes, so they are safe, secure and in good condition.
-We also need to build new affordable homes so that we can support more people in housing need in the future.
+We are applying this rent increase to ensure that we can continue to invest in our homes, so they are safe, secure and in good condition.
+We also build new affordable homes so that we can support more people in housing need in the future.

 These calculations do not include service charges, which are based on actual costs.
 Services charges may go up or down depending on the services provided.

 Every £1 of rent we receive, contributes towards the cost of maintaining our homes, including annual safety checks and repairs, as well as building more affordable homes in the local area.

 To find out more about how we spend the money we receive, please watch our annual report video.

 If you claim the housing element in a Universal Credit claim, you will receive a 'to do' item at the beginning of April within your online journal, with an action to advise of a rent change.
 Please complete this 'to do' item once received.
 You will not need to notify Universal Credit before the 'to do' item has appeared.